Oberwolfach Leibniz Fellows

 - Two letters of recommendation (to be sent directly to the MFO by the respondents)

-Please note that the MFO publishes the series Oberwolfach Preprints (OWP), which mainly contains research results related to a longer stay in Oberwolfach.
+The MFO publishes the series Oberwolfach Preprints (OWP), which mainly contains research results related to a longer stay in Oberwolfach.
 In particular, this concerns the OWLF-Programme.

 Moreover, fellows should submit a short report (about one page) after their stay at Oberwolfach with a description of the scientific activities during their fellowship, which can also include some personal review on the stay at the MFO.
 This report will be made public on our web page.